Skip to content

 • Whether there is any need for any urgent action to protect the child, or any other children in the household or wider community;

-• Whether there are any factors that may indicate that the child is being or has been criminally or sexually exploited or trafficked;
+• Whether any factors may indicate that the child is being or has been criminally or sexually exploited or trafficked;

 The pace of the assessment needs to acknowledge the pace at which the child can contribute.
 However, this should not be a reason for delay in taking protective action.
 It is important to understand the resilience of the individual child in their family and community context when planning appropriate services.

-Every assessment should be child centred.
+Every assessment should be child-centred.
 Where there is a conflict between the needs of the child and their parents/carers, decisions should be made in the child's best interests.
 The parents should be involved at the earliest opportunity unless to do so would prejudice the safety of the child.

-The parents’ involvement in the assessment will be central to its success.
+The parents' involvement in the assessment will be central to its success.
 At the outset they need to understand how they can contribute to the process and what needs to change in order to improve the outcomes for the child.
 The assessment process must be open and transparent with the parents.
-However, the process should also challenge parents’ statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
-All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
-There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.
+However, the process should also challenge parents' statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
+All parents or caregivers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
+There may be exceptions to the involvement, in cases of Sexual Abuse or Domestic Violence and Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.

 It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.